ucdavis-bioinformatics-training/2023-December-Single-Cell-RNA-Seq-Analysis/data_analysis/00-prepare_fixed.md

 <div class='r_output'>
 **Some Windows users may need to use Filezilla/WinSCP to download the file instead.**

 When the download and extraction are complete, you should see three folders: A001-C-007, A001-C-104 and B001-A-301.
-Make sure "scRNA_Workshop-PART1.Rmd" file is in the same location.
+Make sure the "01-create_object.Rmd" file is in the same location.